bbgit/bbgit.github.io/README.md

-### Conditions as of August 9, 2025 at 5:43:24 PM CDT
+### Conditions as of August 9, 2025 at 5:48:43 PM CDT

 Temperature: 82.30 &deg;F

 Feels like: 82.30 &deg;F

-Humidity: 81%
+Humidity: 82%

-Wind Direction: W
+Wind Direction: NW

 Windspeed: 0.0 mph